Good-Shepherd-Lutheran-Church/Good-Shepherd-Lutheran-Church.github.io/README.md

 - Turned copied PDF calendar to Google Calendar.
 - Added calendar to school.
 Still need church.

+#### 7/11/23

+- Added footer with copyright and social media icons.
+These will appear at the bottom of every page.

 ## Still Need

 - PE blurb.